prod3v3loper/generator-webpack-preact/README.md

 [Github Theme Page](https://prod3v3loper.github.io/generator-webpack-preact/)

-This scaffold creates in seconds for you a professional environment to develop with a package of [Webpack](https://webpack.js.org/) (and loaders), [TypeScript](https://github.com/Microsoft/TypeScript), [Preact](https://github.com/developit/preact) and [Redux-Zero](https://github.com/redux-zero/redux-zero) a application in HTML, SASS, TS(X) and JS(X).
+This scaffold creates in seconds for you a professional environment to develop with a package of [Webpack](https://webpack.js.org/), [TypeScript](https://github.com/Microsoft/TypeScript), [Babel](https://babeljs.io/), [Preact](https://github.com/developit/preact), [Redux-Zero](https://github.com/redux-zero/redux-zero) and loaders.
+Code a application in HTML (5), SASS (CSS), TS (X) and JS (X).

+- Webpack (Bundler)
+- TypeScript (Code in ES6 or higher)
+- Preact (TSX and JSX)
+- Redux-Zero (Storage)
+- Babel (Compile back for Browserslist to last 2 versions or other options)

-Start in seconds with your project in two ways.
-You have with this scaffold generator the followed.
+A total solution for your projects.
+You have with this scaffold the followed.

 - Supported [yeoman-generator](https://yeoman.io/) and [webpack-cli](https://github.com/webpack/webpack-cli).
 - Prompts for create the project.